voedger/reqmd/design.md

 - **Key functions**:
   - `Scan`:
     - Recursively discover Markdown and source files.
     - Delegate parsing to specialized components (`mdparser.go`, `srccoverparser.go`).
     - Build a unified list of `FileStructure` objects for each file.
+      - Files without Requirements or CoverageTags are skipped.
     - Collect any `SyntaxError`s.
 - **Responsibilities**:
   - Single responsibility: collecting raw data (files, coverage tags, requirement references) and building the domain model.